arnaubonada/Game-Installer-Creation/docs/README.md

 ## NSIS: Packaging Tool
 We need to create MSI files to build the installation package in the correct MSI database format, and we must collect information about each application.
 Items include executable files, installation instructions, configuration parameters, test instructions, and hardware and software dependencies.

 Best practices recommend that installation packages be created by experienced packaging engineers, using tools specifically developed for that purpose.
+The tool I have chosen is NSIS, but there are other equally valid alternatives that offer interesting options to create your installer.
+For example, there are software similar to NSIS, such as [Inno Setup](https://jrsoftware.org/isinfo.php) or [WIX Toolset](https://wixtoolset.org/).

 NSIS (Nullsoft Scriptable Install System) is a professional open source system to create Windows installers.
 It is designed to be as small and flexible as possible and is therefore very suitable for internet distribution.

 NSIS is script-based and allows you to create the logic to handle even the most complex installation tasks.
 Many plug-ins and scripts are already available: you can create web installers, communicate with Windows and other software components, install or update shared components and more.